 Nobody is going to Heaven and if you were ever told this, you were lied to.
 Many people think after death, those who are “saved” will go to Heaven.
 This is the result of a common misinterpretation of scripture.

-Why then did Jesus tell us that in His Father’s house were many mansions?
+As you see, salvation is both instant (upon the acceptance of Christ as our Lord and savior) and an ongoing process as we work out our salvation and God who began a good work in us continues to perfect it.
+Regardless, salvation does not entail that Heaven will ever become our dwelling place.
+So why did Jesus tell us that in His Father’s house were many mansions?
 Why did He tell us in John 14:3 He was going to prepare a place for us so that we could be where He is?
 Why did He ascend to be where He is and lead many to think we will also join Him there?
-Why is it written in 1 Thessalonians 4:17 that those who are saved will be caught up to meet Him in the air?

 Jesus ascended to prepare a place for those who put their trust in Him.
 That place is currently in Heaven, but it will not stay there.
 Instead, it will be brought down to earth.
 This place is referred to as “the New Jerusalem” which will be lowered from Heaven and for one thousand years, Christ will show the world what His leadership is like.
 During that time, Satan and all of His demonic followers will be locked away while mankind enjoys peace and security, purity, virtue, and fellowship with God…but nobody is going to Heaven.